tensorflow/model-optimization/tensorflow_model_optimization/g3doc/guide/clustering/index.md

 ## References

-The weight clustering implementation is based on the technique described in chapter 3, entitled *Trained Quantization and Weight Sharing*, of the conference paper referenced below.
+The weight clustering implementation is based on the technique described in chapter 3, titled *Trained Quantization and Weight Sharing*, of the conference paper referenced below.

 1.  **Deep Compression: Compressing Deep Neural Networks with Pruning, Trained Quantization and Huffman Coding** <br/>
     Song Han, Huizi Mao, William J. Dally <br/>